rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 `ranges::transform_{in,ex}clusive_scan` as well as `ranges::{in,ex}clusive_scan`, and do not provide projections for any of them.

-### We propose convenience wrappers to replace some algorithms
+### Convenience wrappers to replace some algorithms

 #### `accumulate`